This week's big question

 - explain something of slavery’s place in the development of West Africa;

 - explain early modern understandings of the legitimacy of slavery.

 Questions to consider, and learning activity

-- Describe King Adahenzou’s description of the role of slavery in Dahomey (in Dalzel: see below).
+- Describe King Adahenzou’s description of the role of slavery in Dahomey (see the primary source by A. Dalzel, from the list below).
 In general, how do the authors whose work we are reading this week portray African and Africans?